Jet Ng: Career

 Ng attained a 5th-place finish at the 2015 Cadet World Championships (men's foil), the then-highest achieved by a Singaporean fencer, before Ywen Lau won the 2016 Cadet World Championships in Women's Sabre.
 He won multiple Cadet (U17) and Junior (U20) medals in Asian and Southeast Asian competitions.

 Ng made his SEA Games debut in 2017, winning an individual bronze medal in the men's foil individual event.
 In 2019, Ng won the gold medal at the men's foil team event at the 2019 Southeast Asian Games held in the Philippines.

+Ng retired internationally after the 2019 SEA Games, after multiple ATFL, MCL and ACL injuries.
+He still competed for his school until 2022, but did not train.
+He achieved an All-Japan Bronze medal in 2021, as well as multiple Inter College medals until his full retirement in 2022.
+He did, however, fence a World Cup in 2023 in Japan, captaining the Singapore Mens Foil Team in the Team Event, winning his final match of his career, 5-2.

 Personal life

 Ng was born on 10 May 1998 in Singapore.
 He attended Tao Nan School, Victoria School and Meridian Junior College.
-Ng attended Waseda University in Tokyo, Japan from 2019-2023, graduating with a Bachelors in Arts.
-He currently attends Waseda University's Graduate School of Sport Sciences.
+Ng attended Waseda University in Tokyo, Japan from 2019 to 2023, graduating with a Bachelors in Arts.
+He currently attends Waseda University's Graduate School of Sport Sciences as a PhD Candidate in Sports Medicine.

 Ng is a fan of the Star Wars franchise and started fencing to emulate the characters in the movies.

 Ng picked up fencing at age 8 when emulating the characters of the Star Wars franchise, which he is a fan.

 He is the nephew of veteran actress, Huang Bi Ren.